WesPeacock/nkonyadictionary/Settings/MDF.typ

 \CharStyle
 \-mkr

+\+mkr vadph
+\nam Dialect Variant Phonetic
+\desc Phonetic transcription of Allophone vaiant.
+This is necessary because FieldWorks import will attach \vaph to the variant additional entry.
+The allophone entry is under the lexeme.
+\lng phonetic
+\mkrOverThis vad
+\CharStyle
+\-mkr

 \+mkr vaph
 \nam Variant phonetic form
 \desc Used as needed to retain the phonetic information that is lost when an orthographic spelling is used for an entry.
 Can follow \lx or \se.
 Details on how to interpret symbols in this field should be included in pronunciation guide.